Apurva5106/OIBSIP/README.md

 This repository includes:

-✅ Task 1: Implemented using HTML, CSS, and JavaScript
+✅ Task 1: Implemented using HTML, CSS.

-✅ Task 2: Implemented using HTML, CSS, and JavaScript
+✅ Task 2: Implemented using HTML, CSS.

 ✅ Task 3: Implemented using HTML, CSS, and JavaScript